The DeKalb Public Library is proud to present the following special collections:

 DeKalb city directories dating back to 1899

-DeKalb High School yearbooks
+DeKalb High School yearbooks dating back to 1924

 DeKalb County cemetery records